DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 By the language design, all regular symbolic unary and binary operators, often found in other languages have been replaced with methods with descriptive names.

-So, instead of
+So, instead of the following:
 ```typescript
 a = a * 7 + 9
 ```
-One should write
+One should write:
 ```typescript
 a = a.Mult(7).Plus(9)
 ```